mvysny/vaadin-on-kotlin/README.md

 ## Motivation

-I implemented a Vaadin-based JavaEE project and was constantly plagued with:
+In the past I have implemented a Vaadin-based JavaEE project.
+During the implementation I was constantly plagued with the following issues:

-* Crashes in TomEE when deploying Kotlin-based SLSBs: https://issues.apache.org/jira/browse/TOMEE-1774
 * Crashes when accessing @SessionScoped beans from websocket xhr code - https://vaadin.com/forum#!/thread/11474306 ; @NormalUIScoped produces org.apache.openejb.core.stateful.StatefulContainer$StatefulCacheListener timedOut and javax.ejb.NoSuchEJBException - you need to add
 @StatefulTimeout(-1) everywhere and use @PreserveOnRefresh on your UI - stupid.